aiven/devportal/docs/products/mysql/concepts/mysql-memory-usage.rst

 The InnoDB buffer pool is part of the global buffers MySQL allocates to improve performance of database operations.

-An explanation of these various buffers (or code areas) can be found in the MySql documentation: `How MySQL Uses Memory <https://dev.mysql.com/doc/refman/8.0/en/memory-use.html>`_.
+An explanation of these various buffers (or code areas) can be found in the MySQL documentation: `How MySQL Uses Memory <https://dev.mysql.com/doc/refman/8.0/en/memory-use.html>`_.

 Using a 4GB service as an example, a view of the global buffers shows a memory that has been allocated: